-That’s literally it.
-I mean, it’s 13 pages.
-The first page is the cover, the second page is the table of contents and the third page is the legal disclaimer.
+The 1st page is the cover, the 2nd page is the table of contents and the 3rd page is the legal disclaimer.

 When you're learning how to make money through Amazon Kindle publishing or setting up an Amazon WebStore, you need more than:

-And that's pretty much all you're getting with this.
+And that's all you're getting.

 What I Like About AZ Millionaire Method

 Here's how to get a Clickbank refund.

-4 AZ Millionaire Method Secrets Exposed!
+4 AZ Millionaire Method Red Flags Exposed!

 1. The ‘Training' Is A Total Joke

-Becoming a successful Amazon affiliate, a kindle publisher or owning and running a profitable WebStore takes a lot of know-how and you'll find none of that here.
+Becoming a successful Amazon affiliate, a kindle publisher or owning and running a profitable website takes a lot of know-how and you'll find none of that here.

 People in dire financial situations like these are the ones most likely to fall for fake-ass claims like “The easiest way to make $2,000 a day for just 10 minutes work.”

-And we all know what happens; they fully buy into the upsells and end up left high and dry and worse off than when they started.
+And we all know what happens; they fully buy into the upsells and end up left high and dry and even worse off than when they started.

 4. Everything On AZMillionaireMethod.com Is A Lie